Bralirwa Brewery: Operations

 The Bralirwa brewery is located in Gisenyi, approximately 158 km, by road, west of Kigali, Rwanda's capital city.

-The administrative headquarters of the company are located in Kigali.
-Also located in Kigali is the Soft Beverages Plant, where Coca-Cola carbonated beverages of are manufactured under license.
+The administrative headquarters of the company is located in Kigali.
+Also located in Kigali is the Soft Beverages Plant, where Coca-Cola carbonated beverages are manufactured under license.
 In May 2011, press reports indicated that the company was in the process of establishing a new soft drinks manufacturing line at the company's plant in Kicukiro, a suburb of Kigali, and upgrading its brewing plant in Gisenyi.

 Brands

 The brands manufactured by Bralirwa include: